ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

 .. topic:: Overview

-    This walkthrough demonstrates how to install OMERO on a clean Mac OS X system (10.9 or later) using Homebrew.
-This demonstrates how to install OMERO.server, either from the downloaded OMERO.server.zip
+    This walkthrough demonstrates how to install OMERO on a clean Mac OS X system (10.9 or later).
+Dependencies are installed with Homebrew.
-    or from the source code
+    The OMERO.server can be downloaded as a pre-built zip, or built from the source code.
-    via Homebrew, in addition to all its prerequisites.
 It is aimed at **developers** since typically MacOS X is not suited for serious server deployment.

 Prerequisites